 When search first started the experience was very much a text in, text out affair.
 Users would input their search query in text and have 10 text results returned to them by the search engine.
 This experience has improved over time through the introduction of rich search results with outputs taking the form of images, products, maps, news or videos.
 These universal search results provided new forms of media that improved the search experience.
 Bringing us up to today there are also now a plethora of new input experiences (voice, image and video) and lots of new output experiences (360 images, Interactives and augmented reality).

 In this new world we have voice search (whereby the primary input and/or output from search is voice).
 Voice searches are already happening at a rate of 1Bn+ per month, demonstrating their value, however this number is dwarfed by the current number of text searches that are happening.
-This is because whilst Voice Search has a 95% input accuracy, current the output is still of questionable value a lot of the time.
+This is because whilst Voice Search has a 95% input accuracy, currently the output is still of questionable value a lot of the time.
 Once the usefulness of the output from voice search increases, we can expect this experience to aid users in solving their problems and be rapidly adopted.

-There is also visual search (whereby the primary input and/or output from search is visual), with some recent examples including Google Lens (using imagery as an input) which is aiding users identify objects or the inclusion of augmented reality results for certain animals within SERPs.
+There is also visual search (whereby the primary input and/or output from search is visual), with some recent examples including Google Lens (using imagery as an input) which is aiding users to identify objects or the inclusion of augmented reality results for certain animals within SERPs.
 Visual search is proving so useful to users that 62% of younger consumers want visual search more than any other technology in search.

 As these experiences improve in the future, search will be more experience led.